Toul-Rosières Solar Park

-The Toul-Rosières Solar Park is a 115 megawatt (MW) solar farm located at the Toul-Rosières Air Base, in France.
-Among other organisations the Air Base formerly housed the 21st Fighter-Bomber Group of the United States Air Force in the late 1950s.
+The Toul-Rosières Solar Park is a 115 megawatt (MW) solar farm located at the former Toul-Rosières Air Base, in France.
+In November 1953, the 465th Troop Carrier Group of the United States Air Force with Fairchild C-119 Flying Boxcars moved to Toul-Rosières Air Base and was assigned to the 63d Troop Carrier Wing.
+Later, the airbase housed the 21st Fighter-Bomber Group in the late 1950s, before being handed over to the French Air Force.

-The Park is the largest solar power station using photovoltaic technology in France.
-The project is developed by EDF Énergies Nouvelles (EDF EN).
+The park is the largest solar power station using photovoltaic technology in France.
+The project was developed by EDF Énergies Nouvelles (EDF EN).

 The solar park has about 1.4 million thin-film PV panels based on CdTe technology made by the US company First Solar.
-It covers area of 367 ha.
+It covers an area of 367 ha.

-In 2012, the Luxembourg-based Marguerite Fund acquired 36 MW stake in the solar park.
-24 MW stake was sold to the independent power producer Sonnedix.
+In 2012, the Luxembourg-based Marguerite Fund acquired a 36 MW stake in the solar park.
+A 24 MW stake was sold to the independent power producer Sonnedix.